-- (i) of leave taken in accordance with this clause; - (ii) of part-time employment worked in accordance with this Agreement; and

-- (iii) of leave or absence authorised by the employer. - (e) Only one period of paid parental leave is available for each birth or adoption. - (f) Contract employees' paid parental leave cannot continue beyond the expiry date of their contract. - (g) (i) Paid parental leave shall be paid at base rates and shall not include the payment of any form of allowance or penalty payment. - (ii) Notwithstanding this subclause, parental leave may be paid either before or after any other paid leave taken during a period of parental leave - (h) Absence on paid parental leave counts as qualifying service for the purpose of accruing entitlements to personal leave, annual leave or long service leave. - (i) The employer may request evidence of primary care giver status. - (j) Part-time employees whose ordinary working hours have been subject to variations during the preceding 12 months may elect to average these hours for the purposes of calculating payment for paid parental leave.
-Alternatively, the employee may elect to be paid their ordinary working hours at the time of commencement of paid parental leave. - (k) Subject to the provisions of this subclause, all other provisions of this clause apply to employees on paid parental leave. - (l) An "eligible" casual employee has no entitlement to paid leave under this clause with the exception of the entitlement to paid leave as provided under subclause (9)(b) of this clause.
-Nothing in this clause confers a change in the employment status of a casual employee.
+- (i) of leave taken in accordance with this clause; - (ii) of part-time employment worked in accordance with this Agreement; and - (iii) of leave or absence authorised by the employer. - (e) Only one period of paid parental leave is available for each birth or adoption. - (f) Contract practitioners' paid parental leave cannot continue beyond the expiry date of their contract. - (g) (i) Paid parental leave shall be paid at base rates and shall not include the payment of any form of allowance or penalty payment. - (ii) Notwithstanding this subclause, parental leave may be paid either before or after any other paid leave taken during a period of parental leave - (h) Absence on paid parental leave counts as qualifying service for the purpose of accruing entitlements to personal leave, annual leave or long service leave. - (i) The employer may request evidence of primary care giver status. - (j) Part-time practitioners whose ordinary working hours have been subject to variations during the preceding 12 months may elect to average these hours for the purposes of calculating payment for paid parental leave.
+Alternatively, the practitioner may elect to be paid their ordinary working hours at the time of commencement of paid parental leave. - (k) Subject to the provisions of this subclause, all other provisions of this clause apply to practitioners on paid parental leave. - (l) An "eligible" casual practitioner has no entitlement to paid leave under this clause with the exception of the entitlement to paid leave as provided under subclause (9)(b) of this clause.
+Nothing in this clause confers a change in the employment status of a casual practitioner. - (m) Paid parental leave shall be paid at the rate of pay applicable at the time the leave is taken.